kiavaalavirta/KV_BTEC640_apple_mobility_data/README.md

 The data isn't available anymore.
 Apple stopped releasing the data 04/12/2022.

+Currently, it uses dplyr to work with tabular data.
+Eventually, it will also include use of ggplot2 to visualize the data set.

 ### Change Log

 * 22-09-02: data subsetted for Ohio.